Ethanlloyd21/Developer-Profile-Generator/README.md

 # Developer-Profile-Generator
   A command-line application that dynamically generates a PDF profile from a GitHub username

+The program will generate a PDF and will be populated with the following:

+Profile image
+User name
+Links to the following:

+* User location via Google Maps
+* User GitHub profile
+* User blog

+User bio
+Number of public repositories
+Number of followers
+Number of GitHub stars
+Number of users following

  # User Story
  AS A product manager